murtazasmart/stock-market-analyst-service/README.md

-## Keep in mind the following while running ##
-  * Tomcat v7 is the recommended version to be used while running the code.
-The installation for it can be found at the following link (mekala please add the link)

 ## How to run the code ##
   * Method 1 - using Eclipse IDE
     * Go to File -> Import